juaml/junifer/docs/using/masks.rst

 Masks
 =====

-Masks are essentially boolean arrays that are used to constraint the extraction of features to voxels that are meaningful.
-For example, in an fMRI imaging study, the mask can be used to constrain the extraction of features to voxels that contain a certain ratio of gray matter, ensuring that the features are not extracted from voxels that contain mostly white matter or cerebrospinal fluid, which could add noise to the BOLD signal.
+Masks are essentially boolean arrays that are used to constrain the extraction of features to voxels that are meaningful.
+For example, in an fMRI imaging study, a mask can be used to constrain the extraction of features to voxels that contain a certain ratio of gray matter to white matter / cerebrospinal fluid, ensuring that the features are not extracted from voxels that contain mostly white matter or cerebrospinal fluid, which could add noise to the BOLD signal.

 Junifer provides a number of built-in masks, which can be listed using the :func:`junifer.data.masks.list_masks`.
 Some masks are images, while other masks can be computed using :ref:`nilearn` functions.

-For markers and steps that accept `masks` as an argument, the mask can be specified as a string, which will be the name of a built-in mask, or as a dictionary in which the _only_ key is the built-in mask name and the value is a dictionary of keyword arguments to pass to the mask function.
+For markers and steps that accept ``masks`` as an argument, the mask can be specified as a string, which will be the name of a built-in mask, or as a dictionary in which the **only** key is the built-in mask name and the value is a dictionary of keyword arguments to pass to the mask function.

 For example, the following is a valid mask specification that specified the `GM_prob0.2` mask.